whatsmycli/.github/profile/README.md

 - **Open source** - all plugins must be GPLv3-compatible
 - **Easy to contribute** - well-documented, clean codebase

+## FAQ
+**Q: How is this different from neofetch/screenfetch?**
+A: Those are primarily for displaying system info visually. `whatsmy` is designed for quick queries and extensibility through plugins.

+**Q: Can I use this in scripts?**
+A: Yes! `whatsmy` is designed to be script-friendly with clean output and proper exit codes.

+**Q: How do I request a new built-in command?**
+A: Open an issue on GitHub describing what information you'd like to query.
+Alternatively, create it as a plugin first!

+**Q: Are plugins safe?**
+A: All plugins in the official repository are open-source and verified by maintainers.

 ## Quick Start

 ### Installation